Greenfield Township, Lackawanna County, Pennsylvania: Public safety

 Greenfield Township maintains a police department with offices in the township municipal building.

 Greenfield Township Volunteer Fire Company provides fire and emergency medical services in cooperation with other local departments and agencies.
 As a volunteer department, they train cadets and adults to provide service to the community.

 Community

-The volunteer fire department holds a fundraiser breakfast at the township hall on the last Sunday of every month from 8am to noon.

 Greenfield Day is a yearly event held at the township municipal building.
 Greenfield Day is held in August each year.

 Greenfield Township has an active historical society with a collection of local memorabilia.
-Ground was broken on August 12, 2007 for the Greenfield Township Historical Museum.
+Ground was broken on August 12, 2007, for the Greenfield Township Historical Museum.

 The Greenfield Township Baseball Association is the local affiliate of the Lakeland Little League Association.
 They play at the Eric Slebodnik Memorial Sports Complex on Hickory Ridge Road.
 The location was cleared in the 1970s by the Greenfield Lions Club.
 Hurricane Hills Sports Center is an AMA sanctioned motocross racing center located in Greenfield Township.